Anafim At Makom Community

 Cohort-Based Learning

-In Anafim at Makom Community, students lead their own journey to becoming b’nei mitzvah (children of the commandments).
-BMitzvah is a transition over months to adolescence, not a single moment.
+In Anafim at Makom Community, students lead their own journey to becoming BMitzvah (children of the commandments).
+BMitzvah is a transition over years to adolescence, not a single moment.
 In that spirit, our BMitzvah program prepares students for lifelong engagement with Judaism through leading deep text discussions, developing individual study habits, and following their own passions through the Jewish world.
 Each BMitzvah ceremony is as unique as the child creating it.
+A BMitvah celebration with Makom Community can look like a Saturday morning service, or an art gallery where you teach about the art you created and what inspired you, or anything else you work with us to invent!

 Text Study